 2. You can use the same pan for the sauce.
 Start by sautéing some bacon pieces just until they start to brown.

 5. Layer up your potato bake in a casserole dish (photo 6).
-Start with a good spoonful of the sauce, then layer potatoes, sauce, cheese, finishing with cheese on top.
+Start with a good spoonful of the sauce, then layer potatoes, sauce, and cheese, finishing with cheese on top.

-How to store and reheat
+How to store and reheat cheesy potato bake

 • Storage: Cover the potato bake with plastic wrap and store in the fridge for up to 3 days.